I can honestly say that Bangkok is one of my favourite cities in the world.

 Jim Thompson House

 Jim Thompson was an American businessman who helped to revitalise the Thai silk industry in the 1950s and 1960s.
-He founded the Thai Silk Company and employed women, letting them work at home so they could be breadwinners while retaining their position in the household.
+He founded the Thai Silk Company and employed women.
+He let them work at home so they could be breadwinners while retaining their position in the household.

 In Bangkok, Jim built a huge home in traditional Thai style to house his growing collection of historic Southeast Asian artwork.
 He used materials from old country houses and reassembled them together in unique ways.
 You can take a tour of this impressive building today and see his Cambodian carvings, Chinese Ming vases, Burmese Buddha sculptures, Victorian chandeliers and much more.